 For Senior Executives encountering uncomfortable situations at work, expert advice prior to resigning or taking any steps to bring claims or negotiate a settlement can prove invaluable.
 Similarly Senior Executives concerned about whether their behaviour may cross the line into unlawful action should consider taking expert advice before embarking on difficult conversations in order to protect themselves and their organisations.

-If you are a senior executive or founder considering bringing a claim following harassment or sexual harassment, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Merrill April and Associate Naomi Latham, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are a senior executive or founder considering bringing a claim following harassment or sexual harassment, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Merrill April, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.

 Download Our Work for Private Equity Executives brochure here.